State Law Guide · Updated January 2026

-Under Texas Property Code Chapter 348, Texas gives you the right to cancel and receive refunds on F&I products.
+Under Texas Occupations Code Chapter 1304, Texas gives you the right to cancel and receive refunds on F&I products.
 You have a 30 days free look period for full refunds.
 Dealers who fail to comply face 10% per month penalty for late refunds.

 Quick Answer